carriejiang/dmcontest/README.md

 * `medium_brand` - The next brand level down
 * `count` The number of occurences on receipts

+#### Data Cleaning

+Note you'll want to peform some level of cleaning on both training and unknown data before prediction.
+A few notes:

+* Removing amounts / qtys that should not be included (i.e. QTY 3 DIET COKE)
+* Ignoring or removing indeterminate / unknown

 ## Developing your model

 Simply create a branch to develop your model on (no peaking!).